 - Okay, one visual trend: Marquee is back, baby!

-Each year, I share my take on the web design trends that will shape the coming year, often incorporating the opinions of my fellow designers at Webflow, as well as those of well-known names in the broader design community.
-I’ve always included a mix of concrete design details and interaction models as well as higher-level concepts, which helped fill out my self-imposed constraint of adding one more trend than the number of the year (19 web design trends for 2018, for example).
+Each year, I share my take on the latest web design trends that will shape the coming year, often incorporating the opinions of my fellow designers at Webflow, as well as those of well-known names in the broader design community.
+I’ve always included a mix of concrete design details and interaction models as well as higher-level concepts, which helped fill out my self-imposed constraint of adding one more trend than the number of the year (20 web design trends for 2019, for example).

 This year, I’m breaking the mold.

 Because 2020 is going to be a different year for design, to my mind.
-A year when we’re all going to focus a little less on this layout, that color scheme, and whichever nifty animation mode caught our eye last week, and instead consider the deeper underlying concerns of design.
+A year when we’re all going to focus a little less on typography, white space, design elements, this layout, that color scheme, and whichever nifty animation mode caught our eye last week, and instead consider the deeper underlying concerns of design.

 So I’m ditching the same ole design specifics we see year after year (broken grids, anyone?!) to focus on the bigger picture.
 To ask far more significant questions like: